hestiacp/hestiacp-docs/cli_commands/commands.rst

   v-list-remote-dns-hosts json

-The function for obtaining the list of remote dns host.
+This function for obtaining the list of remote dns host.

 *******************************************************************